iamlkj/Cache-Simulator/README.md

-# Tutorial
+# Cache Simulator

-This is my tutorial repository.
+This is a hw from computer organization corse which make a cache to test the difference of the data